Clam dip: Preparation

-Clam dip is typically prepared using chopped or minced clams, sour cream or cream cheese, and various seasonings, and usually served chilled.
+Clam dip is typically prepared using canned chopped or minced clams, sour cream or cream cheese, and various seasonings, and usually served chilled.
 It is used as a dip for potato chips, bread, crackers, and crudités.
 It has a creamy texture and mouthfeel.
 Canned, cooked, and frozen or fresh clams may be used, the latter of which can be cooked by steaming or pan cooking.
 Canned clams can be drained, or the liquid can be retained and used as an ingredient.
 After refrigeration, the dip may thicken, and the liquid from canned clams can be used to thin the dip.
 Milk or cream is also sometimes used to thin clam dip.
 When refrigerated overnight, the flavors of the ingredients intermingle more greatly, resulting in a more flavorful dip.
 Smoked clams are sometimes used, which imbues a distinct smoky flavor to the dip.
 The clams can be smoked in the shell and then minced afterward.

 Additional ingredients can be used, such as lemon juice, Worcestershire sauce, onion, scallions, shallots, chives, garlic, and pepper sauce.
 The ingredients can be mixed using a food processor.
 It is sometimes served as a hot dip, which can be kept warm using a chafing dish, and melted cheese can be used as an ingredient in hot versions.
 It is also sometimes served at room temperature.
 Clam dip can be served in a hollowed-out loaf of bread, such as sourdough.
 It can be garnished with ingredients such as parsley, scallions and paprika.
 Crudités to accompany the dish can include red peppers, carrots, radishes, and cauliflower, among others.
 Prepared clam dip can be preserved by storing it in a freezer.